 • High cholesterol: This condition can lead to heart disease, as it makes it harder for your heart to pump blood through your veins.
 Cholesterol ratios above 5.0 are an indicator of heart disease, which could affect how much you pay for life insurance.

 • Diabetes: Both Type 1 and 2 diabetes can affect your approval and risk rating.
-The type you have and your maintenance protocol will factor into your cost of life insurance.
+The type you have and your maintenance protocol may also factor into your cost of life insurance.

 • Nicotine usage: Using any form of tobacco can shorten one’s lifespan and lead to a variety of health issues.
-Smokers have their own rating class with more expensive premiums than non smokers, and any other risk factors can affect how much you pay.
+Smokers have their own rating class with premiums that are typically higher than non smokers.

 • Recreational drugs: Insurers test blood and urine to see if you are using any form of drugs, whether legal or not.
 If you use other drugs besides tobacco or alcohol, like marijuana, cocaine or methamphetamines, then you may be declined for coverage.